spacetelescope/acstools/doc/source/calacs_hstcal.rst

 and 2012-03) is applied at the end of the ACSCCD series; i.e., after BLEVCORR.

-Because the CTE correction is applied before DARKCORR and FLSHCORR, it is necessary to use a CTE-corrected dark (DRKCFILE) and post-flash (FLSCFILE) if the PCTECORR step is enabled.
+Because the CTE correction is applied before DARKCORR and FLSHCORR, it is necessary to use a CTE-corrected dark (DRKCFILE) if the PCTECORR step is enabled.

 Parameters characterizing the CTE correction are stored in a reference table,